Global Village Academy COCABE Essay Winners 2019

 Gabriel Small | 5th Grade, GVA Northglenn

 “I have made lifelong friends as we have been together since Kindergarten.
-We have been thorough strict Chinese lessons, pages of Chinese character writing, and language learning together.
+We have been through strict Chinese lessons, pages of Chinese character writing, and language learning together.
 Speaking a second language helps me with talking to other people.
 My dream is to be a doctor, and because I can communicate in Chinese, I will be able to help more people.
 I am proud to be bilingual.
 It is a part of me, it will help me in my future, and it makes me happier.

 What does it mean to be bilingual?
 It means I have a brighter future!”